uwcartlab/webmapping/Chapter9/readme.md

 In this module, we introduce the core principles used by the library to build a simple data-driven graphic.
 Important formatting rules are highlighted by bullet points; use these to keep your code neater and facilitate the development and debugging process.

 To begin, you will need to copy your boilerplate web directory and rename the copy _unit-3_.
 Then, download the library from the [D3 website](http://d3js.org/), unzip it, place it in the _lib_ folder of your new website, and add a script link to it in _index.html_.
 Create a _main.js_ file for the _unit-3_ web directory, save it to the _js_ folder, and add a second script link to it.
 Finally, create a _style.css_ file, save it to the _css_ folder, and link to it in _index.html_.
-Finally, create a _data_ folder that will hold your Lab 2 multivariate dataset.
+Finally, create a _data_ folder that will hold your Unit 2 multivariate dataset.

 > ### **Create a new web directory called _unit-3_.
 Add _d3.js_ to the _lib_ folder, _main.js_ to the js folder, and _style.css_ to the _css_ folder.
 Add links for each file in the appropriate places in _index.html_.
-Also add a _data_ folder, which will house your Lab 2 multivariate dataset.
+Also add a _data_ folder, which will house your Unit 3 multivariate dataset.
 Create a new Git repository for the directory and sync it with GitHub.**

 ### II.
 Selections